 This year your child will begin to learn by doing things for themselves, by exploring and investigating, watching and listening, talking and discussing, creating, and communicating – in other words, playing.

 Play is children’s work and playing hard is very tiring!
 Play can also be very messy as your child will be learning both inside with sand, water and paint, and also in the outdoors with mud, leaves and so on, so you can expect some mucky clothes at the end of the day.

 Further really useful information for parents from Oxford Owl can be found here: https://home.oxfordowl.co.uk/at-school/early-years/

 Welcome to Pomphlett Preschool

 At Pomphlett Preschool, we aim to provide a nurturing and friendly environment where your child can follow their own interests; learn at their own pace; and have fun whilst doing so.
 Our Preschool is small enough to deliver a personal and individual approach to your child's development but big enough for your child to engage and play alongside other children.
-Preschool is led by a fully qualified and experienced teacher, ensuring that your child will receive the best possible start to their education.
+Preschool is led by a fully qualified and experienced teacher and managed by a highly experienced and qualified assistant, ensuring that your child will receive the best possible start to their education.
 Preschool is open to children from their third birthday onwards.

 Please contact the school office to arrange a tour of the Preschool.